 The only challenge with cast iron is that you should apply some seasoning to prevent rust.
 A splash of lemon juice or an occasional run-in with a few tomatoes will do the trick.
 Of course, this creates a non-stick interior.
 If you want to avoid synthetic items in your kitchen, cast iron can be a good choice.

 Some brands offer a factory-applied seasoning layer, but it must be maintained properly.
 Cast iron is generally affordable.
 This makes them perfect for chefs looking for quality cookware materials without spending a fortune.
-However, you should be ready to pay more for enameled cast iron.
+However, you should be ready to pay more for enameled cast iron, like dutch ovens.

 How to clean it